-The bill creates the Feeding Colorado fund (fund) in the state treasury.
+The act creates the Feeding Colorado fund (fund) in the state treasury.
 A voluntary contribution designation line for the fund will appear on the state individual income tax return form (form) for the 5 income tax years following the year that the executive director of the department of revenue (department) certifies to the revisor of statutes that there is space available on the form and that the fund is next in the queue.

 Once the fund is placed on the form, the department is directed to determine annually the total amount contributed to the fund and report that amount to the state treasurer and the general assembly.
 The state treasurer is required to credit that amount to the fund, and the general assembly appropriates from the fund to the department the costs of administering money designated for the fund.
 After that amount is deducted, the money remaining in the fund at the end of a fiscal year is transferred to Feeding Colorado.